 This is not a culturally significant stop on the NC500, however, it is a worthwhile one nonetheless and is a definite photo stop.

 Discover the Ruin of Ardvreck Castle

 One NC500 must-see sight is the ancient Castle Ardvreck.
 Surrounded by the still waters of Loch Assynt, the ancient ruins of Castle Ardvreck are a sure sight to behold.
 Thought to date back to 1590, this castle was constructed by the Clan Macleod.
 This was then the stronghold for Clan Macleod until 1672, when it was captured by Clan Mackenzie.
 It was then inhabited until 1737, when a mysterious fire destroyed it beyond repair.

 As you drive along the winding A837, you will see these ruins sitting proudly above the glistening waters.

 Uncover the History of the “Bone Caves”

 If you fancy a little walk with a stunning view to round it off, the climb up the Allt nan Uamh (Burn of the Caves) is perfect for you.
 Parking up at the Bone Caves carpark, about four kilometres south of Inchnadamph, the walk takes you on a loop of this ancient limestone valley.
-The loop is suitable got families, however, due to the path, it is not suitable for pushchairs.
+The loop is suitable for families, however, due to the rough path, it is not suitable for pushchairs.

 At the top of the track, before you begin your return journey to the car, you will find a series of caves dug into the side of the mountain.
 These caves are all the site of excavations that have uncovered the bones of ancient predators such as wolves, polar bears and lynxes that used to roam these lands.